 A Holiday That’s All About Meaning

-In Albania Easter is all about about faith, reflection, and spending time with family.
+Easter in Albania is all about about faith, reflection, and spending time with family.

 Some of the traditions are shared across the country, while others vary a bit depending on the region or religious background.
 But in the end, it’s a holiday that brings people together in a calm, thoughtful way.